-- Pension and annuity income (including social security and railroad retirement benefits treated as social security). - Interest, ordinary dividends, capital gains, alimony, etc. - Portion of 2001 moving expense deduction allocable to 2002 that is included in your 2002 gross income.
-For details, see Recapture of moving expense deduction under Moving Expenses in Pub.
+- Pension and annuity income (including social security and railroad retirement benefits treated as social security). - Interest, ordinary dividends, capital gains, alimony, etc. - Portion of 2002 moving expense deduction allocable to 2003 that is included in your 2003 gross income.
+For details, see Moving Expense Attributable to Foreign Earnings in 2 Years under Moving Expenses in Pub.
 54. - Amounts paid to you by the U.S. Government or any of its agencies if you were an employee of the U.S. Government or any of its agencies. - Amounts received after the end of the tax year following the tax year in which you performed the services. - Amounts you must include in gross income because of your employer's contributions to a nonexempt employees' trust or to a nonqualified annuity contract.

 Income received in prior year.
-Foreign earned income received in 2001 for services you performed in 2002 may be excluded from your 2001 gross income if, and to the extent, the income would have been excludable if you had received it in 2002.
-To claim the additional exclusion, you must amend your 2001 tax return.
+Foreign earned income received in 2002 for services you performed in 2003 may be excluded from your 2002 gross income if, and to the extent, the income would have been excludable if you had received it in 2003.
+To claim the additional exclusion, you must amend your 2002 tax return.
 To do this, file Form 1040X.

 Income earned in prior year.
-Foreign earned income received in 2002 for services you performed in 2001 may be excluded from your 2002 gross income if, and to the extent, the income would have been excludable if you had received it in 2001.
+Foreign earned income received in 2003 for services you performed in 2002 may be excluded from your 2003 gross income if, and to the extent, the income would have been excludable if you had received it in 2002.

 If you are excluding income under this rule, do not include this income in Part IV.
 Instead, attach a statement to Form 2555 showing how you figured the exclusion.
-Enter the amount that would have been excludable in 2001 on Form 2555 to the left of line 43.
-Next to the amount enter "Exclusion of Income Earned in 2001."
+Enter the amount that would have been excludable in 2002 on Form 2555 to the left of line 43.
+Next to the amount enter "Exclusion of Income Earned in 2002."
 Include it in the total reported on line 43.

-Note: If you claimed any deduction, credit, or exclusion on your 2001 return that is definitely related to the 2001 foreign earned income you are excluding under this rule, you may have to amend your 2001 income tax return to adjust the amount you claimed.
-To do this, file Form 1040Y
+Note: If you claimed any deduction, credit, or exclusion on your 2002 return that is definitely related to the 2002 foreign earned income you are excluding under this rule, you may have to amend your 2002 income tax return to adjust the amount you claimed.
+To do this, file Form 1040X.